 The following strange and simple entry in the 1895 death record for Moss, Østfold, Norway came up purely by chance: «Et i søen fundet lig» – a corpse found in the fjord.

-The eerie words lingered in my mind and somehow had to be investigated.
+The eerie words somehow had to be investigated.
 Old editions of the local newspaper – Moss Avis – gave some clues.
-But still there are many questions unanswered.
+But still, there are many questions unanswered.

 Moss Avis – Wednesday 3 July 1895

 «Early yesterday morning, a fisherman found a body drifting in the Oslofjord, just outside Bougetangen, Feste.
 He brought it to shore and informed the authorities.

 It was a man, approximately 70 years of age and well dressed.
 In his pockets, they found a gold pocket watch and 45 kroner.
 His hair and beard are grey and he is rather bald.

 From what we know thus far, it is not likely that the man died from drowning or as a result of an accident, but rather from a gunshot through his right side temple.
 It is assumed that he shot himself, as the gun was fired from close range and the hair surrounding the wound was burnt.

 Presumably, he walked as far out into the seawater as he possibly could and then there ended his life.
 When the body was found it didn’t seem to have been there for more than half an hour or so.

-Thus far, the man has not been identified and he is most likely not from these whereabouts.
-Inside his hat it is written with a pencil “Taberg” or “Toberg”.
+Thus far, the man has not been identified and he is most likely not of these whereabouts.
+Inside his hat, it is written with a pencil “Taberg” or “Toberg”.